IntelliSenseIoT/XserverIoTOnboardTask.github.io/Debug OnboardTask apps on IoT Server from Visual Studio.md

-# Debug OnboardTask apps on IoT Server from Visual Studio
+# Debug OnboardTask apps on an IoT Server from Visual Studio

 You can use Visual Studio to run, debug, profile, and test a OnboardTask app on IoT device.